Beyond the Rainbow: Plot

-As described in a film magazine, Marion Taylor (Dove) is a stenographer employed by Wall Street broker Edward Mallory (Morey).
+As described in a film magazine, Marion Taylor is a stenographer employed by Wall Street broker Edward Mallory.
 She is the support of an invalid younger brother, who has been ordered to the Adirondack Mountains by the family physician.
 To get money for this, she attends a reception as the escort of a young society man, for which she receives $100.
 Edward is peeved as she has rejected his advances, and threatens to expose her when he sees Marion at the party.
 Each guest at the function receives a mysterious note saying, "Consult your conscience.
 Your secret is common gossip."
 Immediately, the guests are thrown into a panic as each has something to hide.
-The notes, however, were inspired by flapper Virginia Gardener, who had been left out of the party thrown by her mother (Ware), and passed out the notes as a joke to get revenge.
-A man is shot during the excitement and Major Bruce Forbes (Gordon), who picked up the gun, is initially accused of murder.
+The notes, however, were inspired by flapper Virginia Gardener, who had been left out of the party thrown by her mother, and passed out the notes as a joke to get revenge.
+A man is shot during the excitement and Major Bruce Forbes, who picked up the gun, is initially accused of murder.
 However, the real shooter soon confesses.
 Marion goes to the Adirondacks to see her brother, and finds happiness in the arms of Bruce, who fell in love with her at the ball.